 See Doug’s flickr album of Palmer River Salt March

 • The walk is slated for 4 hours but could be shorter.

-• We recommend taking appropriate protective measures against sun and insects.
+• Wear appropriate clothing for the above conditions and take protective measures against sun and insects.

 • Bring food and water

 Directions: We will meet at the cul-de-sac on New Industrial Way, Warren RI.
 Enter this on your phone map: 41.751150, -71.274417.
 Do not park in the FedEx parking lot or access road.

 -Take I-195 east and go about 8 miles to Massachusetts exit 2.

 -Bear right onto MA-136 south and go 1.5 miles to Old Market St.